 The EHS Guidelines for water and sanitation project include information relevant information relevant to the operation and maintenance of (i) potable water treatment and distribution systems, and (ii) collection of sewage in centralized systems (such as piped sewer collection networks) or decentralized systems (such as septic tanks subsequently serviced by pump trucks) and treatment of collected sewage at centralized facilities.
 The document lists environmental issues, occupational health and safety concerns and community health and safety impacts which are associated with water and sanitation projects.
 All the issues presented in these guidelines were either taken care of at design stage or are discussed and mitigated as part of this report.
-The EHS Guidelines for water and sanitation shall be used together with General EHS Guidelines.

-3.7 Permits and Licenses
+3.6 Permits and Licenses